google/voice-iot-maker-demo/dialogflow-webhook/1-firebase-functions/README.md

     Be sure to pick the project that you created in the Actions on Google console.
 (If you haven't created an app yet, you can go to the [Firebase console](https://console.firebase.google.com), and start a new project there.)

     **Important!** Be sure that you don't replace the `package.json` or `index.js` files during this setup, or else you'll need to re-download them before continuing.
+However, you do want to answer `Y` when asked about installing dependencies through npm.

 1. Now, you'll want to head to the [Google Cloud Platform console](http://cloud.google.com/console), click on *Storage* on the left side, and make sure that billing is enabled.